mui/material-ui/docs/data/base/components/popup/popup.md

 ## Introduction

 The Popper is a utility component for creating various kinds of popups.
-It relies on the [Floating UI](https://floating-ui.com/) third-party library for positioning.
+It relies on the third-party [Floating UI](https://floating-ui.com/) library for positioning.

 :::info
-Base UI also contains the [Popper](/base-ui/react-popper/) component with a very similar API.
+Base UI also offers the [Popper](/base-ui/react-popper/) component, which features a very similar API.
 It's based on the [Popper](https://popper.js.org/) library, which is in maintenance mode.

 We recommend using the Popup component instead.